tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-create.md

   -SkuProfileVmSize @("Standard_D4s_v3", "Standard_D4s_v4");
 ```

-To specify the allocation strategy, use the `SkuProfileAllocationStrategy` parameter, like the following:
+To specify the allocation strategy, use the `SkuProfileAllocationStrategy` parameter, like the following command:
 ```azurepowershell-interactive
 New-AzVmss `
 -ResourceGroupName $resourceGroupName `